manuraj04/smartshopper-ai-extension/README.md

-# 🛍️ Comparify - Smart Price Comparison Extension
+# 🛍️ SmartShopper - Smart Price Comparison Extension

 A powerful Chrome extension that helps you find the best deals across Amazon, Flipkart, and Myntra with AI-powered shopping assistance.